flapjack/flapjack.io/DATA_STRUCTURES.md

 ```
 ENTITY:CHECK:scheduled_maintenance (string with expiry) -> TIMESTAMP

-TIMESTAMP is the time the scheduled maintenance begun
+TIMESTAMP - the time the scheduled maintenance begun
 ```

 *All future scheduled outages, and left for reporting purposes*
 ```
-ENTITY:CHECK:scheduled_maintenances (ordered set) -> ( DURATION, TIMESTAMP; DURATION, TIMESTAMP; ... )
+ENTITY:CHECK:scheduled_maintenances (ordered set)             -> ( DURATION, TIMESTAMP;
+                                                                   DURATION, TIMESTAMP; ... )
 ENTITY:CHECK:TIMESTAMP:scheduled_maintenance:summary (string) -> SUMMARY

 TIMESTAMP - start of the scheduled maintenance period
 DURATION  - the elapsed time of the scheduled maintenance window (including any extensions to the original period)
 SUMMARY    - populated from the summary of the scheduled maintenance creation event(s) (summaries to be glued together if there are multiple)
 ```

 In order to query against this data while filtering by timestamp range, the following mirror of the above sorted set is being maintained: